-"At the close of his college work he was married to Flora Lydia Nutt, June 18,
+"At the close of his college work he was married to Flora Lydia Nutt, June 18, the age of twenty-eight, to enter the law office of the Honorable Judge Jere West, as a student, at Crawfordsville.

 KATIE THOMPSON Blossom above.
-Died at 16.
+Died at 46.